megazear7/battlesim/README.md

 ###### TODO

 1. Refactor code to have the following classes:
-    1. Battle
     1. War
     1. Rules
     1. Army
     1. BattleTemplate
     1. UnitTemplate
 1. Better utilize the Terrain class as well.
-1. Refactor models into /models
-1. Refactor utils into /utils
-1. Refactor game.js into /game
 1. Create a message component for error and success messages that reveals and hides itself with a method.
 1. Get rid of anything that we are not using.
 1. Make battles shareable.